 Example 2.3

-Suppose that you are treating patients and you expect that the success rate is 30% in that patient population.
+Suppose that you are treating patients and you expect that the success rate is 30% in your patient population.
 You treat 50 patients and observe 23 successes and 27 failures.
 What is the two-sided P-value for the observation under the null hypothesis that the success rate is 30%?
 Do these data make you question the null hypothesis?

 n = 50